cds-snc/notification-api/tests-stress/locust/README.md

 ~/locust.conf -> ./locust.conf -> (file specified using --conf) -> env vars -> cmd args
 ```

+Latest values read will override previous ones, hence command-line arguments will take precedence over everything.

-The current directory has a *locust.conf* file where default configuration values are defined.
+The current directory has a `locust.conf` file where default configuration values are defined.

 Note that the `host` value can also be defined within the `User` classes such as found in the `locust-notifications.py` file.
 This overriden value from its parent is the default values but will be overriden by the enumerated mechanism above.